- 1 Bedrooms

 Direct oceanfront condo!
 Recently added tile floors.

-We have a one bedroom, one-bathroom unit with a full kitchen and living room space as well as a private balcony with an marvelous view of the ocean.
+We have a one bedroom, one-bathroom unit with a full kitchen and living room space as well as a private balcony with an spectacular view of the ocean.

 We are located between North Myrtle Beach and Myrtle Beach in the Arcadian Shores area and close to many Myrtle Beach attractions including: Barefoot Landing, Arcadian Shores Golf Club, Tanger Outlets, etc.